-Applicants desiring to enter an advanced class, who do not present satisfactory grades from other colleges, will be examined in the studies of the lower classes or their equivalents, in the particular course to be pursued.
+Applicants for advanced credit, who do not present satisfactory grades from other colleges, shall be examined in the courses in question and receive full credit on the successful passing of such examinations.

-On the successful passing of such examinations the College will allow college credit at the rate of fifty per cent. in term hours for High School work, provided that it results in a full credit in term hours.
+Students presenting High School credits above and beyond the entrance requirements for College will be allowed college credit at the rate of fifty per cent. in term hours for High School work, provided that it results in a full credit in term hours and also provided that the student shows the ability to carry advanced work.